machinescream/worker_manager/README.md

 ## Notice

 - Cancelable - is a class implements Future.
-If you are call cancel method, everything in runtime inside your function will be stopped and Cancelable will throw CanceledError.
+If you are call cancel method, everything in runtime, inside your function will be stopped and Cancelable will throw CanceledError.
 - Also, you can chain Cancelables by ```next``` method, and throw errors forward
 - If you want to chain cancelables from origin to tail, you should use ```onValue``` callback.